9to5: The Story of a Movement

 FRIDAY, MARCH 19 at 1P ET/10A PT

-Join Oscar-winning filmmaker Julia Reichert to discuss her new film, 9TO5: THE STORY OF A MOVEMENT about secretaries turned organizers who fought for women’s rights in the workplace.
+Oscar-winning filmmaker Julia Reichert discusses her new film, 9TO5: THE STORY OF A MOVEMENT about secretaries turned organizers who fought for women’s rights in the workplace.
 Join the event to listen to organizers Ellen Cassedy, Janet Selcer, Dorine Levasseur and Darlene Lombos, watch never-before-seen interviews, and learn how their fight for equality & equity inspired Dolly Parton's hit song and film, 9 to 5.
 Moderated by Tina Martin.

 Watch the recorded Meet the Makers: 9to5 The Story of a Movement panel discussion.